 The charming town of Easton is located in Talbot County, Maryland.
 Easton is a pretty town with tree lined streets and many restored, historic buildings.
 Both the shopping and cuisine are delightful, and Easton boasts a significant artist community; evidenced in it's many galleries.
 The historical society provides maps for a walking tour of the town.

 On The Property:

 Relax… Go no further than the shoreline to find great swimming, crabbing, fishing, sunning or boating.
-The small beach is a luxury spot all year long, and the heated pool provides for a warm swim during colder days and nights.
+The small beach is a luxury spot all year long, and the in ground pool provides an alternative to the (calm) river.
 Endless porches and a fire pit are the centerpiece for many nighttime get-togethers.
 We have a small skiff and we make it available upon request to renters for cruising/fishing on the river.

 In The Neighborhood: Bike (we provide several cruiser-style bikes) or walk down the neighborhood’s cul-de-sac and enjoy marvelous sunrises and sunsets among the finest of Maryland’s summer and weekend retreats.

 Sports: Water and Land:

 Hudson Creek is a long protected river leading into the Little Choptank.
 It provides literally miles of passages for quiet kayaking, fishing or pleasure boating and access to the Bay.
 The water-skiing is excellent.
 There are boats there for you to use: including kayaks and a canoe.
 The Choptank River is two minutes away over land.
 Make use of the nearby boat ramp/Marina and you now have quick access to Oxford, St. Michaels and Cambridge by water.

 If you like, numerous local guides are pleased to help you find that trophy Rockfish lurking nearby or in the famous shoals of Hooper’s Island and Crisfield.
 In town, the Yacht Club also has boats to rent for a sail on the Choptank.